Percy Rojas

 Percy Rojas Montero (born September 16, 1949) is a retired football midfielder from Peru.
-He played on Selección de fútbol de Perú at two FIFA World Cups (1978 and 1982).
-He played in the 1975 Copa América Finals with the Peru national team.
+He played on Peru national football team at two FIFA World Cups (1978 and 1982).
+He played also in the 1975 Copa América final with the Peru national team.

 Professional career

 At the professional level he played for Universitario de Deportes, Independiente (Argentina), Sporting Cristal and Sérésien (Belgium).
-When he was with Indepndentiente they won the 1975 Copa Libertadores Cup, the Primera División del Perú with Universitario (1967, 1969, 1971, 1974 and 1982) and two more with Sporting Cristal (1979, 1980).
+He won the Peruvian Primera División with Universitario five times (1967, 1969, 1971, 1974 and 1982) and two more with Sporting Cristal (1979, 1980).

-In 1975 he was transferred to Independiente, a club with which he finally won the Copa Libertadores scoring a goal in the final and with which he won the Copa Interamericana the following year.
+In 1975 he was transferred to Independiente, a club with which he finally won the 1975 Copa Libertadores scoring a goal in the final and with which he won the Copa Interamericana the following year.

 International career

-Rojas made 49 appearances with the Selección de fútbol de Perú from 1969 to 1979.
+Rojas made 49 appearances with the Peru national football team from 1969 to 1979.

 He was part of the Peruvian soccer team that won the 1975 Copa América and reached the second round of the 1978 FIFA World Cup.

+Managerial career

+Once his playing career ended, he embarked on a coaching career.
+But this was very brief.
+He notably took the reins of Universitario de Deportes in 1986 (on an interim basis) and 1987.
+Assistant to José Macía with the Peruvian national team, he served as interim coach for the Uruguay–Peru match on September 24, 1989, a qualifier for the 1990 World Cup (a 2-0 defeat).

-He has become a television commentator.
+He was become a television commentator.